hpc-io/pdc/docs/readme.md

 For functionalities implemented in modules “pdc_server_region_transfer_metadata_query.c”, “pdc_server_region_cache.c”, and “pdc_server_region_transfer.c, the basic implementation for holding metadata are in form of linked list.
 It is frequent in these modules to search for a particular linked list node by comparing IDs.

 One project is to replace the search of linked list nodes with Hash table functions, so we can avoid the linear search of entries by IDs.

+### Restarting pdc_server.exe with different numbers of servers
+Currently, PDC checkpoint restart function has an assumption that users use the same number of server processes every time they run on the pdc_server.exe.
+If servers are started with a different number of processes, undefined behavior will happen.
+This project should allow users to restart servers with different numbers of processes from previous runs without issues.
+Before you carry out this implementation, can you answer the following questions?
+Have you carefully read and understood the PDC metadata checkpoint processes?

+How are metadata distributed to metadata servers given you have a smaller/larger number of servers?

+How are metadata distributed to data servers given you have a smaller/larger number of servers?

+For previously checkpointed files by different ranks, how are you reading them (must be a way to confirm how many these checkpoint files previously written)?

 ### Fast region search mechanisms
 Currently, PDC stores regions in linked lists.
 This implementation is used by both “pdc_server_region_cache.c” and “pdc_server_data.c”.
 For example, “PDC_Server_data_write_out” in “pdc_server_data.c” checks whether an input region overlaps with all previously stored regions by functions “check_overlap” and “PDC_region_overlap_detect” implemented in “pdc_region_utils.c” using a for loop.